Alex-og/weather/README.md

 # weather
 This is a simple application that you need to interact with through the Spring Shell.
 It connects to the OpenWeather API.
-For full operation of the application you need to substitute your token from the above-mentioned resource in the API-ID field in the application.propertis file.
+For correct operation of the application you need to substitute your token from the above-mentioned resource in the API-ID field in the application.propertis file.
 The city name must be entered according to ISO 3166.